medikoo/deferred/README.md

 # Asynchronous JavaScript with deferred and promises

 Promises in a simple and powerful way.
-Originally inspired by [Q](https://github.com/kriskowal/q), it's fastest and most natural promise implementation in JavaScript.
-It's build on functional capabilities of JavaScript language and let's you write code that takes out maximum from asynchronicity but remains clean and readable as synchronous.
-To see it in action check file concatenation example below.
+Originally inspired by [Q](https://github.com/kriskowal/q), [Deferred](https://github.com/medikoo/deferred) is fastest and most natural promise implementation in JavaScript.
+It's build on functional capabilities of JavaScript and let's you write code that takes out maximum from asynchronicity but remains clean and readable as synchronous.
+See file concatenation [example](#example) below.

 For good insight into promise/deferred concept and in general asynchronous programming see also slides from meetjs summit presentation: __[Asynchronous JavaScript](http://www.medikoo.com/asynchronous-javascript/)__